Convoy PQ 16: 25 May

 Ashanti had embarked a party of RAF airmen who spoke German and had high-frequency wireless receivers to eavesdrop on Luftwaffe R/T traffic.
 Sometimes the RAF men heard pilots on the ground talking to each other and later listened to their claims as they returned to their airfields.
 An FW 200 Kondor appeared at 6:00 a.m. and was fired on by a destroyer as the convoy zig-zagged.
 More fog was encountered and the zig-zagging was stopped and started again in the clear patches.
 The destroyers took on fuel from Black Ranger and then Force Q left the convoy.
-QP 12 crossed at about 2:00 p.m. and reported sighting a U-boat at 1:00 p.m.; at 3:00 p.m., Martin, on the starboard side of the convoy, spotted a U-boat and attacked, firing until the submarine dived, then depth-charged the area before returning to its station.
+Convoy QP 12 crossed at about 2:00 p.m. and reported sighting a U-boat at 1:00 p.m.; at 3:00 p.m., Martin, on the starboard side of the convoy, spotted a U-boat and attacked, firing until the submarine dived, then depth-charged the area before returning to its station.
 The convoy sailed eastwards in a moderate sea breeze but the endless daylight continued to affect the crews above decks, making them more tense and fatigued.

 A BV 138 took over the shadowing from the Kondor and the first air attack began at 7:10 p.m.
 Several Ju 88s and 9 Heinkel 111 torpedo-bombers from 3./KG 26 (Hauptmann Eicke), six of which turned back due to the clear sky.
 The remaining Heinkels 111s attacked out of the sun and claimed one ship sunk and one damaged.
 Empire Lawrence launched Pilot Officer May in its catapult Hurricane, who attacked the Heinkel 111s.
 May set one on fire and damaged another; he was wounded in the legs by return fire and his Hurricane was hit by anti-aircraft fire from one of the ships.
 Hay ditched his Hurricane in the path of the convoy, where he was picked up by Volunteer.
 The Heinkels dropped torpedoes, all of which missed and six Junkers Ju 88s dive-bombed.
 Hyderabad was near-missed and the US merchantman Carlton suffered a broken steam pipe.
 The anti-submarine trawler Northern Spray took Carlton in tow and turned back to Iceland, the pair arriving safely.
 Six He 111s of 2./KG 26 and four He 115s of 1./Kü.Fl.Gr.
 406 arrived later.
 British observers noticed that one of the He 115s circled after attacking, thought to be ready to rescue shot-down aircrew.
 The He 111s claimed one possible hit and five misses, the He 115s claimed one torpedo launched and three aircraft turning back due to the visibility.